 Advertisement

-He also read Harry’s statement, citing that the articles and the released information caused “distrust and suspicion”; the “intrusion” was “terrifying” for his loved ones.
+He also read Harry’s statement, citing that the articles and the released information caused “distrust and suspicion”, adding that the “intrusion” was “terrifying” for his loved ones.

 The Daily Mail’s Royal Editor Rebecca English was accused of “obtaining the exact plane seats, flight times and travel plans” of his then-girlfriend Chelsy Davy in 2007, alleging that it was obtained through private investigator Mike Behr.